BAJAJ FINSERV DIRECT LIMITED

 Conclusion

 Initial Public Offerings are key events that allow companies to access public capital.
 Alongside, they offer you a route to participate in corporate growth.
-Understanding what an IPO entails equips you to approach it thoughtfully and invest accordingly.
+Understanding how IPOs work enables investors to make informed and cautious participation decisions.

 While IPOs can provide growth opportunities, awareness of associated risks and regulations helps you navigate them.